fuzzylogic2000/tutorial/django_installation/README.md

     ~$ python3 -m venv blog

+You might get an error in Ubuntu 14.04.
+Try:

+    ~$ python3 -m venv blog --without-pip

 ## Working with virtualenv

 The command above will create a folder called `blog` that contains our virtual environment (basically bunch of folders and files).
 All we want to do now is starting it by running: